Key Takeaways from "The Gentle Art of Swedish Death Cleaning" by Margareta Magnusson

 · If you own items of value, an auctioneer can help with appraisal and sales of items at auction in exchange for a percentage of sales.
 You may also wish to sell items to antique shops, secondhand stores, etc.

-· Leave notes on items left in your home (i.e., leave a piece of tape under the kitchen table that includes the name and contact info of person you’d like to receive an item, post mortem).
+· Leave notes on items left in your home (i.e., leave a piece of tape under the kitchen table that includes the name and contact info of person you’d like to receive the table, post mortem).

 · Consider selling your home with furniture included.